Writing C# Functions

 • Finally, we created an output called Volume to report the box's volume.
 These data outputs are provided to the constructor for the Outputs object — so let's edit the first line of our method to look like this:

-• Now your function logic has been added to your function on Hypar.
-Let's go test it out!
-Return to hypar.io and sign in.
+• Your Function logic has now been added to your Function on Hypar.
+Return to hypar.io and sign in so we can test it out!

 • Create a new workflow by clicking New Workflow and selecting New Blank Workflow.
-Once it opens up, give it a name in the nav bar.
-Type in any name you want (perhaps "Starter workflow").
-You'll see this screen:
+Give your Workflow a name by clicking it.
+You'll then see this screen:

-• In the Function Library panel, search for "Starter Function" (or whatever you named your function).
+• In the Function Library panel, search for "Starter Function".

-• Now let's try out our function.
-Click Insert on Starter Function and hide the Function Library by clicking the "X" to close it.
+• Click + Add on Starter Function and hide the Function Library by clicking the x to close it.
 Your function will run automatically and you should see something like this:

 You've just run a web application that you created!